rsapkf/rsapkf-site/src/articles/current-note-taking-setup/current-note-taking-setup.md

 - Public Links:

   I have a compulsive urge to collect any new website that I come across that sparks my curiosity and meets a few standards.
 As of now, there are more than 3000 websites in [my collection](https://github.com/rsapkf/42/).

   For this, I have a bunch of markdown files in a folder with filenames matching the top level category that each website goes into.
 Inside each of those files, there are sub-categories and nested hierarchies of lists with more and more specific criteria for categorization.

   I use [Neovim](https://github.com/neovim/neovim) / [Gedit](https://gitlab.gnome.org/GNOME/gedit) for writing Markdown because these editors don't auto-format my markdown files on save like [VSCode](https://github.com/Microsoft/vscode) does by default.
 This is a digital version of my collection from my notebook way back.

   This isn't an attempt to create another [alternativeTo.net](https://alternativeto.net) or one of those [awesome lists](https://github.com/topics/awesome).
 Just a personal thing.

   Anyway, this repo consists of what I like to call my "public" bookmarks.
 I put this on GitHub for everyone to take advantage of and explore what the internet has to offer.
 So, if you're interested, go check it out.

   A question I get asked a lot is isn't this time consuming to categorize and maintain a repo like this?
 Well, I don't do all the manual work of writing Markdown, and copy pasting links and descriptions for resources, etc. I have a few bookmarklets, vim macros, and scripts that do the formatting for me.

-I use an internal web extension that recursively exports a specific folder (in my case it's "//--todo-42"") from my bookmarks on Firefox to properly formatted Markdown (aside: I am working on publishing this addon with added functionality) and copy those links into whatever files they should go to.
-While browsing, I drag any new website to my Bookmarks Toolbar that I think I should add to the collection to that folder and at the end of the week, load the extension and export the data.
+  I use an internal web extension that recursively exports a specific folder from my bookmarks on Firefox to properly formatted Markdown (**aside**: I am working on publishing this addon with added functionality) and copy those links into whatever files they should go to.
+While browsing, I drag new websites to that folder on my Bookmarks Toolbar and at the end of the week, load the extension and export the data.
 This takes ~30 minutes per week.
 Then, I push the updates to GitHub and [Travis](https://travis-ci.org/) does all the work of building the [website](https://rsapkf.github.io/42/) (I use [mdbook](https://github.com/rust-lang/mdBook) for this) and deployment is done via [GitHub Pages](https://pages.github.com).

 - Personal Links:

   I have always been a [Firefox](https://www.mozilla.org/en-US/firefox/new/) user.
 I use [Firefox Developer Edition](https://www.mozilla.org/en-US/firefox/developer/) as my primary browser.
 For links that I'd rather not share with the world, I use [Firefox Sync](https://support.mozilla.org/en-US/products/firefox/sync).
 There are multiple folders and hierarchies with weird names that I personally use to sort my bookmarks.
 For example, I use it to store:

   - YouTube Playlists + custom Playlists (as opposed to YouTube's "Save to Library" and "Liked videos" feature),
-  - Reddit threads/memes (as apposed to Reddit's "save" feature,
+  - Reddit threads / memes (as apposed to Reddit's "save" feature,
   - IMDb links (instead of IMDb's "Lists"),
   - Twitter posts (instead of Twitter's "Likes"),
   - Bookmarklets,